fabriguespe/xmtp-thirdweb-js/README.md

 ### Demo App

-In this article, I will be showing you how to create a NodeJS script that check out balances and interacts with the Lending Pool contract of AAVE.
+In this repo you will find how to implement these concepts in a simple chat app.

 [GitHub repo](https://github.com/fabriguespe/xmtp-thirdweb-js) | [View Live Code](.)